jarednjk/SQL_Chicago_Taxi_Trip/README.md

 From the analysis, several general insights emerged:

-1. **Top Performing Taxi Companies by Revenue**: Flash Cab has the highest revenue at $141,540,183.95.
+1. **Top Performing Taxi Companies by Revenue**: Flash Cab has the highest revenue at $141 million.
-2. **Taxi Companies with the Most Trips**: Flash Cab made the most trips with a total of 10,706,978 times.
+2. **Most popular Taxi Company**: Flash Cab is the most popular taxi company with over 10 million trips made.
 3. **Increase in Cost of Taxi Over the Last Decade**: The average cost of taking a taxi has risen significantly over the years by 64% from $15.14 in 2013 to $24.83 in 2023.
+The reasons could be due to inflation, rising oil prices, and a shortage of taxi drivers.
 4. **Cheapest and Most Expensive Months to Take a Taxi**: October is the most expensive month to take a taxi while December is the cheapest.
+December to February could be cheaper due to Winter where locals travel away, resulting in a low demand for taxis.
+April to June could be more expensive due to Spring where tourism is at its peak, resulting in high demand for taxis.
+September to November could be more expensive due to Autumn where it's the most stable period of the year with less rain and the second favorite time for tourists to visit.
 5. **Most Popular Pickup and Dropoff Places**: Community area 8 is the most popular pickup and dropoff point.
+Taxi companies can send more taxis to these locations to optimise their operations and reduce customers’ waiting time.